forlooper/stefie/README.md

 ## What's New

-- Added ObjectId type to check for MongoDB ObjectId type
+- Added hexString type to check for valid MongoDB ObjectId hex string
-- Added the _regex attribute for regular expression
-- You can add functions to your schema and they will be safely ignored
+- Renamed ObjectId type to ObjectID to be consistent with [node-mongodb-native's ObjectID](http://mongodb.github.io/node-mongodb-native/2.0/api/ObjectID.html)

 ## Installation